GeorgeW-alt2/QPU/README.md

 Whether you're a researcher, developer, or enthusiast, this repository is designed to make photonic quantum processing accessible and extensible.
 Dive into the world of quantum photonics and contribute to the future of quantum technology!

 Operation notes: Use python 3.8.
-Typically search for cluserted high OR rates.
+Typically search for clustered high OR rates.